thejoshwolfe/mutagen.js/README.md

         console.log(tags);
     });

+    // editing tags
+    var edits = {
+        artist: 'New Artist',
+        // falsy values indicate deletion:
+        album: '',
+        // any unmentioned tags will be unaffected.
+    };
+    mutagen.edit('path/to/file.mp3', edits, function(err) {
+        if (err) {
+            return console.log(err);
+        }
+        console.log('done');
+    });

-Requies that you already have mutagen installed.
+This package requies that you already have mutagen installed.
 Check with this command:

     python -c "import mutagen"

-If you don't, try this in Ubuntu:
+If you get an ImportError, try this in Ubuntu:

     sudo apt-get install python-mutagen